micro-os-plus/eclipse-demo-projects/f4discovery-blinky-micro-os-plus/scripts/README.md

 ## generate.command

-Wrapper for macOS; execute it by double clicking in Finder.
+Wrapper for macOS, using the development tree as source; update the absolute address of the development tree is cloned and execute it by double clicking in Finder.